-Table 1: Indica tors applica ble to inve stments in i nvestee companies (representing 80 0% of the reported AuM) Adve rse Sustainability indicator Metric Impact year 2024 Impact year 2023 Impact year 2022 Explanation Actions taken, and actions planned and targets set for the next reference period Indicato rs for social and employee, respec t for human rights, anti-corruption and anti-bribery m atters Social and employee matters Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises (1.10) Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises (%) <1% <1% <1% Calculation: The impacts are calculated as the share of investments in investee companies with involvement in violations of UN Global Compact [UNGC] principles or OECD Guidelines for Multinational Enterprises as divided against all investments.
+Table 1: Indica tors applica ıble to inve stments in i nvestee companies (representing 80 0% of the reported AuM) Adve rse Sustainability indicator Metric Impact year 2024 Impact year 2023 Impact year 2022 Explanation Actions taken, and actions planned and targets set for the next reference period Indicator rs for social and employee, respec et for human rights, anti-corruption and anti-bribery m atters Social and employee matters Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises (1.10) Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises (%) <1% <1% <1% Calculation: The impacts are calculated as the share of investments in investee companies with involvement in violations of UN Global Compact (UNGC) principles or OECD Guidelines for Multinational Enterprises as divided against all investments.
 Coverage: For the assessment of this indicator, a proxy of companies identified to be in breach through Danske Bank's Enhanced Sustainability Standards Screening has been applied.
 The proxy covers the full investment universe.
 Data assumption and quality: Data used for the reported impacts is based on companies that have been linked/identified to have violated the minimum social safeguards of UNGC principles and/or OECD Guidelines through Danske Bank's Enhanced Sustainability Standards Screening.
 As there can be companies violating UNGC principles/OECD guidelines that have not yet been identified/reported, there is a degree of uncertainty in the data.
 Severity of impacts: Companies that violate the principles/guidelines laid out in the UNGC and OECD can have negative effects across multiple environmental and social areas.
-Whilst the scope and nature of violations can differ, violations concern incidents that have been reported/identified, the probability of occurrence is regarded as certain.
-Depending on the scope and nature of t Danske Bank's Group Position Statement on Human Rights outlines our approach towards the companies we invest in, emphasising respect for international standards such as the UNGC principles and the OECD Guidelines for Multinational Enterprises.
-The Position Statement can be accessed on: danske-bank-position- statement-human-rights.pdf (danskebank.com) Further information on firm level actions taken and processes in place, including for investments is available in the Human Rights Report 2024 for Danske Bank published at: https://danskebank.com/sustainability Active Ownership: During 2024, around 20 engagements have been registered with companies in relation to allegations of violations of UNGC principles and/or OECD Guidelines.
-Exclusions: By the end of 2024, more than 100 companies were identified to have significant violations of the UNGC principles and Organisation for Economic Cooperation and/or OECD Guidelines for Multinational Enterprises under the Enhanced Sustainaibility Standards screening's exclusions.
-In addition, more than 200 Russian owned/affiliated companies have been excluded as a result of the Russian invasion of UkraineFor companies having significantly weak performance on indicators tied to human rights, pre- trade warnings have been set up for a vast part of our managed portfolios in relation to investments into these companies
+Whilst the scope and nature of violations can differ, violations are in general regarded as severe.
+As violations concern incidents that have been reported/identified, the probability of occurrence is regarded as certain.
+Depending on the scope and nature of the violation, companies that have been found to violate UNGC principles and/or OECD Guidelines generally have an opportunity to remediate the situation.
+Danske Bank's Group Position Statement on Human Rights outlines our approach towards the companies we invest in, emphasising respect for international standards such as the UNGC principles and the OECD Guidelines for Multinational Enterprises.
+The Position Statement can be accessed on: danske-bank-position-statement-human-rights.pdf (danskebank.com) Further information on firm level actions taken and processes in place, including for investments is available in the Human Rights Report 2024 for Danske Bank published at: https://danskebank.com/sustainability Active Ownership: During 2024, around 20 engagements have been registered with companies in relation to allegations of violations of UNGC principles and/or OECD Guidelines.
+Exclusions: By the end of 2024, more than 100 companies were identified to have significant violations of the UNGC principles and Organisation for Economic Cooperation and/or OECD Guidelines for Multinational Enterprises under the Enhanced Sustainaiblity Standards screening's exclusions.
+In addition, more than 200 Russian owned/affiliated companies have been excluded as a result of the Russian invasion of UkraineFor companies having significantly weak performance on indicators tied to human rights, pretrade warnings have been set up for a vast part of our managed portfolios in relation to investments into these companies Planned actions for year 2025: We will continue to enhance our screenings and methodologies relating to human rights impacts and risks.